Gas pain is most often felt in the abdomen, but it can also occur in the chest.

 If you’re experiencing gas pains in the chest, the first thing you should do is to drink plenty of non-carbonated fluids.
 It can improve digestion and resolve constipation, causing the gas to move through the system.
 Water is always a good choice, and hot decaf teas like ginger or peppermint tea can have anti-flatulent effects.

-You don’t just have to limit yourself to ginger tea — all forms of ginger can actually help relieve flatulence and other digestive issues like nausea or vomiting.
+You don’t just have to limit yourself to ginger tea — all forms of ginger can actually like nausea or vomiting.
 Whether you’re using fresh ginger, powdered ginger, or ginger tea, keep some on hand to use for future gas or digestive problems.

 Avoid carbonated beverages or caffeinated beverages as well, which can actively cause gas.
 If you’re lactose intolerant, stay away from dairy.